Obscure2020/ObscureLib/README.md

 In this project's initial conception (circa May 2025), I'm writing the code in Java first and foremost.
 I plan to offer ports of the same functionality into other languages further down the line.

 \- Joey Sodergren (aka Obscure)

+## Language Versions

+As of the last time ObscureLib code was updated, the following language versions were used:

+- Java 24.0.1